 - Establish in the mind of the student the biblical concept of servant leadership, by comparing it with the authoritarian hierarchies generally practiced in worldly contexts such as business, government and some religious institutions. - •Create in the student a strong sense of integrity with regard to leadership, help him identify unbiblical motives for desiring offices in the church, and replace those motives with the right ones. - •Identify and practice non-manipulative techniques for assisting his subordinates to grow in Christ.

 Content

-The required textbook for the course is Christian Leadership, available free on Smalling's website, or through Kindle for a small fee.
-The textbook is homework reading that the teacher may assign as needed.
+The required textbook for the course is Smalling's CHRISTIAN LEADERSHIP, available free on Smalling's website, or through Kindle for a small fee.